webcamoid/webcamoid/README.md

 * Use custom network and local files as capture devices.
 * Capture from desktop.
 * Many recording formats.
-* Virtual webcam support for feeding other programs.
+* Virtual webcam support for feeding other programs (GNU/Linux, Mac, Windows)

 ## Build and Install ##